gscanlon21/a-workout-a-day/README.md

 ## Email Clients

-Because of how the emails are formatted, we require support absolutely positioned elements.
-See [here](https://www.caniemail.com/search/?s=absolute) for a list of email clients where the workouts will likely render correctly.
+Because of how the emails are formatted, we require support for [absolutely positioned elements](https://www.caniemail.com/search/?s=absolute).

-Known support for email clients are listed below.

-### Supported Clients
+### Supported Email Clients

 - Fastmail

-### Unsupported Clients
+### Unsupported Email Clients

 - Gmail (no support for `position: absolute;`)